-An EU mandate for the use of animal fats and used cooking oils in sustainable aviation fuel is set to enrich large biofuel players such as Total and Neste, at the expense of most of the industry, the European Waste-to-Advanced Biofuels Association (EWABA) has warned.
+An EU mandate for the use of animal fats and used cooking oils in sustainable aviation fuel is set to enrich large biofuel players such as Total and Neste, at the expense of most of the industry, the European Waste-based & Advanced Biofuels Association (EWABA) has warned.

-EWABA, which represents over 30 advanced biofuels producers, says the inclusion of fuels made from waste lipids, such as vegetable oils and tallow, in the upcoming ReFuelEU regulation will essentially ringfence the industry for big suppliers.
+EWABA, which represents over 30 advanced biofuels producers, says the inclusion of fuels made from waste lipids, such as used cooking oils and tallow, in the upcoming ReFuelEU regulation will essentially ringfence the industry for big suppliers.

 The EU is expected to publish plans on 14 July that will oblige aircraft to use green jet fuel when refuelling at EU airports as part of an effort to reduce emissions from the notoriously carbon-intensive sector.